Gorkhaland Territorial Administration: GTA election 2022

-After running the GTA with government-appointed administrators for 5 years (2017-2022), the West Bengal government announced that the election for the second GTA Sabha would be held on 26 June 2022.
-A total of 277 candidates, including 45 from Hamro Party, 36 from Bharatiya Gorkha Prajatantrik Morcha, 12 from CPIM, 10 from Trinamool Congress, 5 from Congress and 169 independents, contested the GTA election.
+After running the GTA with government-appointed administrators for 5 years (2017–2022), the West Bengal government announced that the election for the second GTA Sabha would be held on 26 June 2022.
+A total of 277 candidates, including 45 from Hamro Party (now renamed Indian Gorkha Janshakti Front), 36 from Bharatiya Gorkha Prajatantrik Morcha, 12 from CPIM, 10 from Trinamool Congress, 5 from Congress and 169 independents, contested the GTA election.
 All elected members of the GTA Sabha took oath on 12 July 2022 in Darjeeling in a function that was attended by West Bengal Chief Minister Mamata Banerjee.
 On 14 July 2022, West Bengal Governor Jagdeep Dhankhar administered the oath of office to Anit Thapa as the Chief Executive of GTA.
 The five members of the GTA Sabha nominated by the West Bengal government took oath on 25 August 2022.
 Two Hamro Party councillors of the GTA joined Bharatiya Gorkha Prajatantrik Morcha on 5 November 2022.
+Binoy Tamang, who had won the GTA election on a TMC ticket but had left that party afterwards, joined Congress on 26 November 2023.
+He was expelled from Congress on 23 April 2024.